 | Since | 21.0 |

-This component sets up the neck and head controls for a character, and can be run in a loop over different segments, or parts, of the character.
+This component sets up neck and head controls for a character, and can be run in a loop over different segments, or parts, of the character.
+It is similar to the spline component.

 The example in this file demonstrates how to use the neck rig component for the Otto test geometry.

-The controls are parented in the following hierarchy, with the root control as the parent of the hierarchy: root control → mid control → tip control → end control.
-By default, the CVs are parented to the closest outer control, so the root CV is parented to the the root control, and the tip CV is parented to the tip control:
+By default, the CVs are parented to the closest outer control, so the root CV is parented to the root control, and the tip CV is parented to the tip control.
+The root control is the main parent of the neck, and the mid and end controls allow you to further adjust the rotation of the neck and head:

-The default position of the end control is higher up on the head, but its pivot position is at the middle of the head.
-You can change the end control position with the End Control Offset parameter.
+The default position of the end control is higher up on the head, but its pivot position is in the middle of the head.
+You can change the end control position with the End Control Offset parameter:

 If you want to rotate the head only, use the end control.
-If you want to also have the neck twist with the head rotation, use the tip control:
+If you want the neck to twist with the head rotation, use the tip control:

 Parameters ¶